Hendrik Christian Andersen: Hendrik Christian Andersen Museum

 Andersen died in Rome in 1940.
 He bequeathed his home, studio, papers and more than 400 pieces of his work to the Italian Government.
 The home has been renovated and now is a museum located at Via Pasquale Stanislao Mancini, 20 (piazzale Flaminio).
 The museum is open to the public Tuesday through Sunday 9 a.m. to 8 p.m. and contains much of Andersen's work as well as that of other contemporary artists and photographers.

 Burial

-Andersen is buried in the Protestant Cemetery, Rome (Cimitero acattolico).
+Andersen died in Rome and is buried in the Protestant Cemetery, Rome (Cimitero acattolico).